h3ravel/website/introduction.md

 - <icon name="fas fa-square" /> H3loquent ORM with relationships (Eloquent-style)
 - <icon name="fas fa-square" /> First-class runtime adapters (Node, Bun, Deno)

+## Alpha Warning!

+This project is currently under development.
+There may still be major changes.

+If you have any issues or questions or just want to give us feedback, join our [Discord](https://discord.gg/hsG2A8PuGb).

+## State of the Docs

+This documentation is a work in progress.
+We are constantly working on improving it.
+If you have any questions or suggestions, feel free to use our [Discord](https://discord.gg/hsG2A8PuGb) or create an issue or improving PR in the Docs repo.

 ## Security Vulnerabilities

 If you discover a security vulnerability within H3ravel, please send an e-mail to Legacy via hamzas.legacy@toneflix.net.
 All security vulnerabilities will be promptly addressed.